fkie-cad/Logprep/CONTRIBUTING.md

 * Before we make a new release we update the [CHANGELOG.md](https://github.com/fkie-cad/Logprep/blob/main/CHANGELOG.md) There we rename the section `next release` to the version that will be released and add a new section `next release`.
 This section is continuously updated during the development of the next release.
 * Once this update is pushed and merged we tag a new release in git, prefixed with `v`, resulting in a tag like `v2.0.1`.
 We adhere to the [SemVer](https://semver.org/) Specifications.
-* Once the tag is pushed we create a release in Github.
+* Once the tag is pushed we create a release in GitHub.
 The release description should contain the changes documented in the [CHANGELOG.md](https://github.com/fkie-cad/Logprep/blob/main/CHANGELOG.md).
-* A configured Github Action then takes this published release and automatically uploads a new build to [PyPI Logprep](https://pypi.org/project/logprep/).
+* A configured GitHub Action then takes this published release and automatically uploads a new build to [PyPI Logprep](https://pypi.org/project/logprep/).

 ### Helm Chart Release Workflow

 * To release a new helm chart we update the versions in the [Chart.yaml](https://github.com/fkie-cad/Logprep/blob/main/charts/logprep/Chart.yaml) in a feature branch.
 * Then we merge this change to the main branch.
-* There a pipeline packages the helm chart an makes the actual helm chart release on the release page.
+* There a pipeline packages the helm chart and makes the actual helm chart release on the release page.